5 Gorgeous Plants You'll See in Everyone's Spring Container Gardens This Year

 Mauricio Mercadante / Flickr / CC BY-NC-SA 2.0

 The oxalis genus includes a wide variety of plants collectively known as wood sorrels.
-A favorite species for spring containers is Oxalis spiralis subsp. vulcanicola, also known as spiral sorrel or volcanic sorrel, is an evergreen perennial in warmer regions but is grown as an annual in other climates.
-This native subspecies is a sprawling plant that grows about eight inches high with a spread of two feet or more.
 The cultivated, named varieties are mounding plants that make ideal filler plants in containers.
 Flowers are normally yellow, but the named cultivars can have foliage ranging from bright green to dark purple.

 To keep oxalis happy, fertilize regularly and keep them moist, not wet.
 If your plant starts getting leggy, cut it all the way back to rejuvenate it.
 No deadheading is necessary.